Credit: Belmont Park

 Credit: George’s at the Cove, Brogen Jessup Photography

 If panoramic views of La Jolla Cove and hand-crafted cocktails are up your alley, you need to check out George’s at the Cove.
-Perched high on the cliffs overlooking the ocean, this restaurant is the epitome of dinner with a view.
-With a mind-blowing craft cocktail menu (we love the Coastal Cooler) and a variety of fresh seafood dishes, George’s at the Cove is a visit well worth your time!
+Perched high on the cliffs overlooking the ocean, this multi-level restaurant is the epitome of dinner with a view.
+With a mind-blowing craft cocktail menu (we love the Citrus Spritz with aperitivo, gin, prosecco and citrus!) and a variety of fresh seafood dishes, George’s at the Cove is well worth a visit.

 Location: La Jolla